 (a) 1.
-The following financial statements are filed as part of this document under Item 8 hereof:

-Independent accountants' report

-Consolidated balance sheets at December 31, 2011 and 2010

-Consolidated statements of operations, years ended December 31, 2011, 2010 and 2009

-Consolidated statements of comprehensive income (loss), years ended December 31, 2011, 2010 and 2009

-Consolidated statements of stockholders' equity, years ended December 31, 2011, 2010 and 2009

-Consolidated statements of cash flows, years ended December 31, 2011, 2010 and 2009

-Notes to consolidated financial statements
+The following financial statements are filed as part of this document under Item 8 hereof: Independent accountants' report Consolidated balance sheets at December 31, 2012 and 2011 Consolidated statements of income, years ended December 31, 2012, 2011 and 2010 Consolidated statements of comprehensive income, years ended December 31, 2012, 2011 and 2010 Consolidated statements of stockholders' equity, years ended December 31, 2012, 2011 and 2010 Consolidated statements of cash flows, years ended December 31, 2012, 2011 and 2010 Notes to consolidated financial statements

-Description of Exhibits:

 (a) 2.
-Financial statement schedules:

-All schedules are omitted because they are not applicable or not required, or because the required information is included in the consolidated financial statements or related notes.
+Financial statement schedules: All schedules are omitted because they are not applicable or not required, or because the required information is included in the consolidated financial statements or related notes.